swiftlang/swift/docs/CompilerPerformance.md

-  - **Primary-file** vs. **whole-module**: this varies depending on whether the driver is run with the flag `-wmo`, `-whole-module-optimization` or `force-single-frontend-invocation` (all these options are synonymous).
+  - **Primary-file** vs. **whole-module**: this varies depending on whether the driver is run with the flag `-wmo`, `-whole-module-optimization` or `-force-single-frontend-invocation` (all these options are synonymous).

   - **Optimizing** vs. **non-optimizing**: this varies depending on whether the driver (and thus each frontend) is run with the flags `-O`, `-Osize`, or